makew0rld/didder/README.md

 didder [global options] command [command options] [arguments...]
 ```

-Run `didder` to see some info, and the global options and commands.
-Run `didder help cmd` or `didder cmd --help` to see information and opions for a specific command.
+The best place to learn about how to use didder is the manual.
+Run `man didder`, or look at the [MANPAGE.md](./MANPAGE.md) file.
+If you only read about one flag, read about `--strength`.
+It's especially important for `bayer` dithering of color images.

+You can also run `didder` to see the global options and commands.
 Each command represents a different dithering algorithm, or set of algorithms.
+You can see the options for each command with `didder help cmd` or `didder cmd --help`.

 Here's a fully working command as an example:
 ```shell